First-time candidates challenge Hoyer

 “It means everyone who is eligible for [housing] vouchers will get them.
 Only 20% of people eligible for housing assistance receive it,” she said.

-Recently, Wilkes wrapped up a circuit speaking across Southern Maryland about the Green New Deal, and what it could mean to the region; beyond efforts to restore Chesapeake Bay health, it would bring more union jobs in the renewables sector and pave the way for mass transit here, she said.
+Recently, Wilkes wrapped up a speaking tour around Southern Maryland about the proposed Green New Deal, and what it could mean to the region; beyond efforts to restore Chesapeake Bay health, it would bring more union jobs in the renewable energy sector and pave the way for mass transit here, she said.

 Like Urbina, Wilkes is a proponent of Medicare for All.